sergiofagostinho/java-contrib/README.md

 ##What do I need to build or use this code?

 All the code _should_ run on JDK 7, but I'm using the compiler and runtime from JDK 8.

+##License

+MIT, just because it's the most simple.
+Although most of the code is based on something which I've used professionally, use it at your own risk.
+Some of the code is taken or adapted from StackOverflow or some blog, and in that case, I provide a link to the source.